fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 To set the data to the state with function *setNotes* we must type it properly.

-With a little [help from internet](https://upmostly.com/typescript/how-to-use-axios-in-your-typescript-apps), we find a clever trick:
+With a little [help from the internet](https://upmostly.com/typescript/how-to-use-axios-in-your-typescript-apps), we find a clever trick:

 ```js
   useEffect(() => {